Discovery signs partnership with streaming service BAMTech

-NEW YORK Discovery Communications Inc and video-streaming firm BAMTech will form a joint venture to provide back-end technology for content owners, broadcasters and other platforms throughout Europe, the companies said on Tuesday.
+NEW YORK (Reuters) - Discovery Communications Inc and video-streaming firm BAMTech will form a joint venture to provide back-end technology for content owners, broadcasters and other platforms throughout Europe, the companies said on Tuesday.

 Eurosport Digital, Eurosport's website and subscription based streaming platform, will be the initial client of the joint venture, called BAMTech Europe.
 Discovery acquired full ownership of Eurosport last year.
 BAMTech is the digital arm of Major League Baseball.